-Since the Great Recession of 2008-2009, confidence has been shaken in the dominant form of contemporary capitalism: finance as seen particularly in the USA.
+Since the Great Recession of 2008-2009, confidence has been shaken in the dominant industry within contemporary capitalism: finance, as seen particularly in the USA.
 Financial crisis spawned by deregulation appears now to be an accepted norm of the financial capitalist system: Banks and "too big to fail" investment firms keep private profit but pass on risks to taxpayer bailouts.
 However, citizens and taxpayers despise this privilege and subsidy to the rich.
 Other grievances contribute to the withdrawal of citizen support,k some depicted below.

 Further, capitalism excludes non-monetized potential and activities, ignoring other forms of value creation such as households (families) and communities.
 So, I will break down these flaws and vulnerabilities (not all the cause of capitalism) into several interactive categories that I will then explain as systems dynamics.
 This is the foundation from which to understand contradictions and forfeited potential within capitalism.